Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/02-Grand-Central_Dispatch-Pt1/Lesson2.md

 Use `.sync` when your app needs to wait until a task is finished.

 Example scenarios include:
-- to ensure that some function is not called a second time before its first invocation is finished.
+- to ensure a particular function is not called a second time before its first invocation is finished.
 - to wait for an operation inside a block to finish before you can use the data processed by the block.

 Let's examine the code in the snippet below: